ASA Compliance Group Account migration & verification Since 2016

 ASA Compliance Group leads complex Seller Central migrations: legal entity updates, approved ownership transitions, and verification realignment, so identity, tax, bank, and brand records stay consistent with what Amazon evaluates.

-If the questionnaire does not appear, try a hard refresh.
+If the form does not appear, try a hard refresh.
 This page has no other contact form or messaging links.
-Intake is through the questionnaire only.
+Intake is through this form only.

 What happens after you submit